TonyDeLuca/ScheduledTasks/README.md

 The second constructor accepts a time between executions, a start time and an end time.
 The date part of the DataTime parameters is ignored.

+---

+Example:

+    //Create a task that runs every 2 days at 3:00 AM.
+    DailyFrequency dailyFrequency = new DailyFrequency(2);
+    FrequencyTime frequencyTime = new FrequencyTime(new DateTime(0, 0, 0, 3, 0, 0));
+    ScheduledTask task = new ScheduledTask("Name", "Description", true, dailyFrequency, frequencyTime);

+    DateTime lastRunDate = DateTime.Now;
+    DateTime nextRunDate = task.GetNextRunDate(lastRunDate);
+    //The nextRunDate will be two days in the future at 3:00 AM.